TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

+*   Papa John's CEO: Obamacare likely to raise costs, result in employee's hours being cut Published 11/7/2012 at 9:06 p.m.
+148 comments
 *   4 more years: Obama wins re-election Updated 11/7/2012 at 12:33 a.m.
-545 comments
+598 comments
-*   Papa John's CEO: Obamacare likely to raise costs, result in employee's hours being cut Published 11/7/2012 at 9:06 p.m.
-62 comments
+*   Commissioner Bigelow linked to Fort Myers drug arrest Published 11/7/2012 at 11:29 p.m.
 *   Crane crashes down on U.S. 41 in Naples Updated 11/7/2012 at 4:13 p.m.
-10 comments
+13 comments
-*   In the Know: What’s happening at former Sweet Mama’s diner and Doc’s Pizza House?
-Published 11/7/2012 at 5:15 a.m.
-12 comments
-*   Stocks plunge after election.
-Europe woes deepen Published 11/7/2012 at 12:16 p.m.
-66 comments
+*   Election 2012: Florida counting last presidential votes.
+Obama still narrowly leads Updated 11/8/2012 at 3:53 p.m.
+44 comments

-Photo Galleries Editorial Cartoons: November 7, 2012 Crane collapes onto US 41 in Naples Naples International Film Festival…
+Photo Galleries Crane collapes onto US 41 in Naples Catch of the Day: Nov.
+8, 2012 Editorial Cartoons: November 7, 2012

 *   4 more years: Obama wins re-election Published 11/6/2012 at 8:00 a.m.
-545 comments
+598 comments
+*   Papa John's CEO: Obamacare likely to raise costs, result in employee's hours being cut Published 11/7/2012 at 9:06 p.m.
+148 comments
 *   Obama?
 Romney?
 Nation decides after long campaign Published 11/5/2012 at 11:11 p.m.
 142 comments
-*   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
-141 comments
 *   Romney in a landslide  in Community School of Naples mock election Published 11/5/2012 at 6:57 p.m.
-118 comments
+119 comments
-*   Stocks plunge after election.
-Europe woes deepen Published 11/7/2012 at 12:16 p.m.
-66 comments

 *   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
-141 comments
+142 comments

+*   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
+142 comments
 *   In the Know: New dining options at former Rossopomodoro and L’Etoile restaurants Published 10/31/2012 at 5:17 a.m.
 16 comments
 *   Naples' Tom Golisano is $20 million donor to Lee Memorial's new children's hospital Published 10/30/2012 at 11:41 a.m.
 44 comments
 *   Plans fizzle for SW Fla energy crop jatropha, company executive indicted Published 11/5/2012 at 8:00 a.m.
 5 comments
-*   Editorial: President of the United States Published 10/28/2012 at 4:00 a.m.
-382 comments
+*   Naples resident gives more than $750,000 to Republican groups, candidates Published 11/1/2012 at 5:45 a.m.
+185 comments

 Weather